 Miyu is a small shop in china selling homemade Honey-Fruit Tea.
 There tea is said to help getting smoother skin with each cup.
 British designer Tom Jueris took on the challenge to design a combination between modern art and a organic-natural look.
 Check it out!
 For more from Tom Jueris visit .
-"A design is not only what we see but more of what we feel and touch"

 Old St. Pete is a craft line made by St. Petersburg Distillery.
 Designer Grant Gunderson wanted to capture the spirit of the sunshine city in the 1900's without making it too cheesy because it is still a premium product.
 Each Spirit has a custom recipe neck tag and custom shipping carton with old post cards of iconic spots in St. Petersburg Florida.
 For more from Grant Gunderson visit behance.net/ggunderson.

 This isn’t our first time that we are featuring about IndustriaHED and we just can’t help it.
 The process of their visual identities are just simply beautiful, inspiring and wanna make us learn more about their aesthetic guidelines.
 IndustriaHED is a branding studio based in Porto Alegre, Brazil and Denver specializing in branding, art direction and graphic design.
-All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED All Rights to IndustriaHED Links More info about IndustriaHED: http://industriahed.com Follow IndustriaHED on Behance: https://www.behance.net/industria Via Behance
+All Rights to IndustriaHED

 Yesterday I read that Greg Martin, the illustrator behind some of the most iconic video-game boxes ever made, has passed away.
 Greg was responsible for some of the most famous designs in gaming including Sega's Sonic the Hedgehog series characters and Namco's Pac-Man, in particular.
 Many Sonic the Hedgehog games released in America during the Sega Genesis and Game Gear era have Martin's cover art, including Sonic the Hedgehog 2, Sonic CD, and Sonic Spinball, among others.
 This post is to pay a little homage to Greg, he was an inspiration to us all.
-For more information visit http://www.gregmartinstudio.com/ or http://nintendoage.com/forum/messageview.cfm?catid=5&threadid=117907

 A barcode is an optical machine-readable representation of data relating to the object to which it is attached.
 That's Wikipedias definition and Steve Simpson, a illustrator from Dublin, Ireland makes sure that the representation is very accurate to the brand of the product by creating super cool illustrations with the barcodes.
 Barcodes grace almost every product we sell.
-Considering how much package real estate they command, why shouldn't they be more fun?
-Some tips from Steve Colours can be changed but requires good contrast for scanning readability.
-The number string is only there to help a human reader interpret the barcode; change the god damn font!
-Space should be left at either end so the scanner can recognise the beggining and end of the code.
-For readability; there should be a healthy sized horizontal strip of uninterupted code.
-Test it!
-Print it out and check it using a barcode reader app on your smart phone.
-For more information visit: http://www.stevesimpson.com/

 Packaging design is one of the most important fields of design, it's holds direct communication between the product and the consumer and it is always nice to see the evolution of the field.
-From materials to typography, packaging design has evolved a lot, however good design is long lasting as you can see in this selection of really cool vintage packages.
-Listerine Soda: Sprite Soda: 7UP Soda Quik Pringles Misc

 This is a great school project made by a student from the Art Center College of Design in Pasadena, California.
 A branding & identity for a men's shaving products inspired by the 1950s, introducing Spiff by Oliver Lo.Branding and package design marketing traditional men's shaving products to a wider, contemporary male audience.
 Packaging features a 1950s-inspired look, partial reveals, and a memorable opening ceremony.
-Travel kit converts to drying rack for easy storage and comes with a drawstring pouch for compact travel on-the-go.For more information about the Oliver Lo, you can check it out his Behance.All Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver LoAll Rights to Oliver Lo

 Some people really pay attention to it, some really don't notice it, but doesn't always go as the saying "you can judge the product by it's box" and sometimes we end up getting something because of the box and here are some really good samples of it.